cloudflare/cloudflare-docs/products/waf/src/content/ddos-l7-mitigations/override-parameters.md

 - **Log**
     - API value: `"log"`.
     - Only available on Enterprise plans.
-Logs requests that match the expression of a rule detecting layer-7 DDoS attacks.
+Logs requests that match the expression of a rule detecting layer 7 DDoS attacks.
 Recommended for validating a rule before committing to a more severe action.

 - **Block**
     - API value: `"block"`.